Over here in Sydney, we’re getting ready to turn our clocks back an hour, pull out our coats and bunker down for the winter.

 Going from crisp savoury rieslings and dry sharp rosés straight into tar pit depths of a shiraz would be madness.
 Last month we looked at the sprightly pinot noir so you can see we’re taking our time with this one.

-This month (thanks to Sonia of Sonia Styling fame) we’re scratching the surface of the tempranillo grape.
+This month (thanks to Sonia of Scribe + Social fame) we’re scratching the surface of the tempranillo grape.

-Neither Mrs Romance nor I have had much experience with this little fellow – in fact until recently, I thought you pronounced the ‘ll’ in tempranillo.
+Neither Christina nor I have had much experience with this little fellow – in fact until recently, I thought you pronounced the ‘ll’ in tempranillo.
 Idiot!
 It’s “tempraniyo” by the way 🙂

 Because I’ve got no clue whatsoever about this variety, the same way Chairman Kaga does in Iron Chef, I will now defer to a higher being.